Aizuwakamatsu City

 Iimoriyama

-Famous as the tragic site where the Byakkotai committed seppuku.
+Famous as the tragic site where the Byakkotai committed suicide.

-From the summit, you can overlook Tsurugajo, and at the Byakkotai Memorial Museum and the historical museum, you can touch upon the history of Aizu.
+From the summit, you can overlook Tsuruga Castle, and at the Byakkotai Memorial Museum and other facilities, you can touch the history of Aizu.

 Retro Nanokamachi Street